idia640/labs/lab2a-reading-scientific-papers.md

   - Associational
   - Descriptive

 When you are looking at "methods", your job is made much easier if the authors explicitly call out that they are doing randomized selection of participants.
 Look carefully for the word '**random**'.
 As you could see from the sample paper, it's possible the authors do not call it out.
-For this reason, I had to read this section closely and make my own judgement.
+For this reason, I had to read this section closely and see how the authors selected study participants.
 I concluded that they researchers were comparing two groups of randomly selected individuals, but there were some un-answered questions (worth critiquing) which I commented on in the margin.

 ## 4. What are the Conditions and Variables?